Chunkys0up7/MCP/README.md

 - **Performance Suggestions Panel:** See optimization and bottleneck suggestions.
 - **Real-Time Metrics Dashboard:** Monitor live metrics (CPU, memory, throughput, etc.).

 These panels are integrated into the workflow Execution Monitor and will display real data once backend support is available.

+## Deprecation Notice

+The Streamlit UI (`mcp/ui/`) is deprecated and will be removed in a future release.
+Please use the React frontend in `frontend/` for all new development and usage.